Legal issues in airsoft: Sweden

-As of 27 August 2015 a lower limit for limited effect firearms was set at 0.2 joules.
+As of 27 August 2015 a lower limit for limited effect firearms was set at 0.2 J.

 As of 2 January 2015 it is legal to own and import gas operated airsoft weapons.

 Switzerland

-In Switzerland, airsoft guns are considered weapons.
-Airsoft guns may not be sold to or possessed by persons who are under 18 or who have a criminal conviction.
+In Switzerland, airsoft guns are considered toys if below 0.5 joules, while airsoft guns above 0.5 Joules are considered weapons.
+Airsoft guns above 0.5 joules may not be sold to or possessed by persons who are under 18 or who have a criminal conviction.
 Additionally, airsoft guns may not be sold to individuals from Albania, Algeria, Bosnia-Herzegovina, Kosovo, North Macedonia, Serbia, Turkey or Sri Lanka.

 The importation of airsoft guns is restricted to companies and individuals who hold weapons import licences.
 Private individuals can apply for a permit to import up to three airsoft guns which is valid for six months.

 For private sales to take place, there must be a written contract between both parties.
 Both parties are required to retain the contract for a period of ten years.
 As long as they contain no propellant, there is no restriction on the purchase or import of airsoft BBs.
-It is illegal to carry any Airsoft guns in a public place, however it is permissible to transport them directly between a player's home and an event site.
+It is illegal to carry any airsoft guns in a public place, however it is permissible to transport them directly between a player's home and an event site.